 The more casual Greek-inspired A Taste of Europe Café, owned by Izet Varajic and Sefika Varajic, both originally from Bosnia, is known for its authentic gyros.
 Diners can sit at comfy booths beneath soft blue murals, including one of Lady Liberty, and watch Izet Varajic shave the gyros cone, which is comprised of beef and lamb.

 “Our single most popular dish is the Authentic Gyros Plate, followed by the gyros and chicken gyros sandwiches,” said Izet and Sefika’s son, Dino Varajic, who manages the café.
-“Some of our signature dishes include moussaka and cevapi, a dish of Bosnian decent that is composed of five little sausages wrapped in pita bread and served with raw onion and tzaziki sauce.”
-(Tzaziki sauce is strained yogurt blended with cucumber, dill and other seasonings that is always served chilled.)
+“Some of our signature dishes include moussaka and cevapi, a dish of Bosnian decent that is composed of five little sausages wrapped in pita bread and served with raw onion and tzatziki sauce.”
+(Tzatziki sauce is strained yogurt blended with cucumber, dill and other seasonings that are always served chilled).